MaxHalford/maxhalford.github.io/content/blog/fuzzy-regex-matching-in-python.md

 2020-02-05
 ```

 The `near_match` object is built from the fuzzy regex match.
-It has a pretty `__repr__` method, which is what you see above.
+It has a pretty `__repr__` method, which is the output you see above.
 It stores a straightforward list of edits:

 ```py
 for edit in near_match.edits: